williamliujl/Qilin-Med/README.md

 # Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model

-> Qichen Ye, Junling Liu, Dading Chong, Peilin Zhou, Yining Hua, Andrew Liu
+> Qichen Ye, Junling Liu, Dading Chong, Peilin Zhou, Yining Hua, Andrew Liu, Xuxin Cheng

 ## 📖 Introduction
 Integrating large language models (LLMs) into healthcare presents potential but faces challenges.
 Directly pre-training LLMs for domains like medicine is resource-heavy and sometimes unfeasible.
 Sole reliance on Supervised Fine-tuning (SFT) can result in overconfident predictions and may not tap into domainspecific insights.
 Addressing these challenges, we present a multi-stage training method combining Domain-specific Continued Pre-training (DCPT), SFT, and Direct Preference Optimization (DPO).
 A notable contribution of our study